-Browse around to view Da Vinci’s gliders, tank, robot, helicopters, design drawings and of course his famous paintings like the Mona Lisa.
+Browse around to view Da Vinci’s gliders, tanks, robots, helicopters, design drawings, and of course his famous paintings like the Mona Lisa.

 My only regret about this place is that it 95% air and 5% space.
 It would have been much more engaging if it covered more of the Space Age.